MicrosoftDocs/cpp-docs.it-it/docs/cpp/examples-of-lambda-expressions.md

 }
 ```

-È anche possibile acquisire il puntatore **this** in modo implicito:
+È anche possibile acquisire il puntatore this in modo implicito:You can also capture the **this** pointer implicitly:

 ```cpp
 void ApplyScale(const vector<int>& v) const